Suicide Hotline Manager

 How did you come to start working with a suicide hotline?

-Asked by redJacket over 12 years ago
+Asked by redJacket almost 13 years ago

 While preparing to apply to graduate school for work in the mental health field, I began looking for a volunteer or professional position that would give me an opportunity to gain clinical experience and test my own ability to do this type of work.
 When I first started at the hotline, I had never done anything of this nature before and it was a harrowing few weeks (really a few months) before I began to feel fully confident in my abilities.